Pin3appl3ishan/hello-pine/README.md

 <!-- hello world -->
-hello world repository for git tutorial this is an example repository for the git tutorial on youtube
+hello world repository for git tutorial this is an example repository for the git tutorial on YouTube.
+This tutorial focuses mainly on Git and its learning on Github.

-this repository is built step by step in the tutorial.
+This repository is built step by step in the tutorial.

-It now include steps for Github.
+It now includes steps for Github.